sameera-madushan/Trade-Wise/README.md

 ![logo_white](https://github.com/user-attachments/assets/20d2e574-c88c-4934-8e53-7edcfdf21060)

-TradeWise is an open source trading journal platform that helps users document, track, and analyze their trades, offering insights into trading performance, profit and loss (PnL) analysis, and more to support informed decision-making.
+TradeWise is an open source spot trading journal platform that helps users document, track, and analyze their trades, offering insights into trading performance, profit and loss (PnL) analysis, and more to support informed decision-making.

 # Key Features